Danny Glover: 2001–present: Established actor

+Unrealized projects

 Glover sought to make a film biography of Toussaint Louverture for his directorial debut.
-In May 2006, the film had included cast members Wesley Snipes, Angela Bassett, Don Cheadle, Jonathan Rhys Meyers, Chiwetel Ejiofor, Roger Guenveur Smith, Mos Def, Isaach de Bankolé, and Richard Bohringer.
+In May 2006, the film had included cast members Wesley Snipes, Angela Bassett, Don Cheadle, Jonathan Rhys Meyers, Chiwetel Ejiofor, Roger Guenveur Smith, Mos Def, Isaach de Bankolé and Richard Bohringer.
 Production, estimated to cost $30 million, was planned to begin in Poland, filming from late 2006 into early 2007.
 In May 2007, President of Venezuela Hugo Chávez contributed $18 million to fund the production of Toussaint for Glover, who was a prominent U.S. supporter of Chávez.
 The contribution annoyed some Venezuelan filmmakers, who said the money could have funded other homegrown films and that Glover's film was not even about Venezuela.

-In April 2008, the Venezuelan National Assembly authorized an additional $9,840,505 for Glover's film, which is still in planning.
+In April 2008, the Venezuelan National Assembly authorized an additional $9,840,505 for Glover's film.
 In 2015, Glover gave an update on the Toussaint project, stating, "The film that we always missed is a movie on the Haitian revolution and Toussaint Louverture.
 The company is fortuitously named after him and that was the movie that I wanted to do.
-We’ve developed a script.
+We've developed a script.
 We thought we were going to get it done four years ago.
 We thought we were going to be making it right now.
 But also there are other kinds of things that intrigue me."